Taking the next step for diversity and inclusion in the energy industry in 2019

 It gave us an ideal platform to highlight what we do at AFBE-UK.
 Our schools programme, NextGen, in which industry professionals give up their time to highlight engineering as a career choice; Transition, a series of events that builds relationships between students, industry professionals and potential employers; and, finally, Real Projects, which gives graduates and young engineers the opportunity to engage with seasoned industry veterans, usually with UK and international project expertise.

 What has really struck me has been the response since that awards night.
-I’ve received lots of ‘thank you’ emails, certainly, but also messages saying ‘I wish to be part of AFBE-UK’ from highly-respected engineering professionals.
+I’ve received lots of ‘thank you’ s, certainly, but also messages saying ‘I wish to be part of AFBE-UK’ from highly-respected engineering professionals.

 I was also delighted to receive encouraging comments from respected industry professionals such as Deirdre Michie, her Oil & Gas UK colleague Alix Thom, Ian Phillips,OGIC chief executive and chairman of the Society of Petroleum Engineers (SPE) Aberdeen Section, and Laurie Mackay, chairman of the Energy Institute Aberdeen, Highland & Islands.